Adil Rami: Fenerbahçe

 On 27 August 2019, 2 weeks after being sacked by Olympique de Marseille for 'gross misconduct' and as a free agent, Rami signed a short-term contract with Turkish Süper Lig club Fenerbahçe that would run until the end of the 2019–20 season and included the option of a second season.

 Sochi

 On 21 February 2020, by mutual agreement with the club, he terminated his contract with Fenerbahçe and joined the Russian team PFC Sochi on the same day.
-While the championship was stopped because of the COVID-19 pandemic, his contract was terminated on 27 May 2020 without him having played a single match.
+While the championship was stopped because of the COVID-19 pandemic, his contract was terminated on 27 May 2020 without his having played a single match.
 Rami claims not to have been paid.

 Boavista

 After terminating his contract with Sochi, Rami went to Portugal's top flight by joining Boavista on a two-year deal on 4 September 2020 meeting his friend Ricardo Costa.
 He played 22 games and left by mutual accord the following 29 July.